 Tepoztlán Morelos Side A and B Chapter 01

-Destinations’ Analysis by Franco Magno
+Analysis of Mexico’s Travel Destinations by Franco Magno

-Hi everybody, my Magno followers.
+Hi! everybody, my Magno followers.
 Once again, I bring you 25 years of traveling insider experience in Mexico.
 Experience moments that taught me good and hard lessons too.

 I can say here in these lines with so much pride, this fantastic, quaint, and amazing geographical Mexican provincial setting is the guilty one that now I’m typing down these sentences.